-Contributed by Sunny Gandara, DWS, CWE, wine director and portfolio consultant of Vegan Wines: In the realm of vegan wines and winemaking, we talk a lot about the fining process, because this is where animal by-products enter into wines.
+Contributed by Sunny Gandara, DWS, CWE, former wine director and portfolio consultant of Vegan Wines: who writes: In the realm of vegan wines and winemaking, we talk a lot about the fining process, because this is where animal by-products enter into wines.
 But why exactly do winemakers fine wine and is it really necessary?

 At Vegan Wines we feel that information empowers us, and instead of throwing out kitchy terms like “vegan-friendly” and “animal friendly,” we really want our readers and members to understand what goes on in the making of the drinks they are consuming.

 During the conversion from grape juice to wine, and as the fermentation concludes, wine is naturally cloudy due to a mix of tiny grape skin fragments, yeast cells, proteins, tartrates, phenolics and tannins.
 This happens naturally during fermentation and these ingredients are not harmful in any way.

 The interesting part is, that if left long enough, these particles will naturally settle to the bottom of the vessel they are stored in.
 However, the issue is that time is really a luxury that relatively few wineries have.

 Murky wine is not regarded as aesthetically pleasing to consumers, therefore winemakers use fining agents, which speed flocculation, clarifies the wine and sometimes softens harsh tannins and phenolics where necessary.